 Annual grants will be allocated according to the range and value of each project.
 Each year £19,000 will be shared between 4 to 5 projects for concerts, tours, recordings and education work deemed to be doing most to advance and promote the understanding of music by women.
 These will be selected by a panel agreed between the ABO and Diana Ambache.

-- The scheme will be open to full and associate members of the ABO
+• The scheme is open to full and associate members of the ABO

 When assessing applications to this fund, we will be considering the potential short and long term impact of the applicant’s approach to programming the piece.
 This will include demonstrating:

-- Applications must be made by the orchestra and all grants awarded via this fund will be paid direct to the
+• Applications must be made by the orchestra and all grants awarded via this fund will be paid direct to the

 We reserve the right not to award all the available funds (£19,000) each year.

 What can be funded?

 We will consider every application on a case-by-case basis.
 We are inviting orchestras to propose why they have selected the piece; what makes it a distinctive work and how they will programme it in their tour or season, ensuring engagement with a large audience.
 Orchestras can apply for funding to help cover the following:

 • Music hire

 • Performer fees

 • A combination of some of the above